-Opera this season, also offered an exquisite performance of Mozart's jubilate," essentially "Exsultate, а concerto for vocal soloist.
+Opera this season, also offered an exquisite performance of Mozart's "Exsultate, jubilate," essentially a concerto for vocal soloist.
 Singing with agile coloratura and impressive high notes, she shaded phrases with myriad colors and imbued this showpiece with an intimate intensity.
 Mr. Tritle seemed genuinely thrilled as he gazed at Ms. Phillips as she took her bows to enthusiastic applause.

-Anna Shelest brought a fiery sensibility and warm touch to the piano solo Beethoven's "Choral opening of Fantasy," whose theme evokes the famous melody of his Ninth Symphony, composed 16 years later.
+Anna Shelest brought a fiery sensibility and warm touch to the piano solo opening of Beethoven's "Choral Fantasy," whose theme evokes the famous melody of his Ninth Symphony, composed 16 years later.
 Soloist and orchestra collaborated effectively for an energetic rendition that highlighted the improvisatory character of the work.